e-bushi/the-creator/README.md

-# The Creator - Building Swift Applications from Scratch
+# The Creator - Swift For Beginners

 Welcome to The Creator, an interactive Swift programming guide crafted for new coders and those looking to reinforce their fundamentals.